tushardashpute/jenkins-docker-agent/README.md

 4. Install sonarqube server
     - Generate sonar token
     - Create webhook for jenkins
-5. Add the sonar token as a secret string and Add SonarQube servers with in jenkins.

 **1. Install Jenkins and do initital setup**